hashicorp/nomad/terraform/gcp/README.md

 ## Access the Cluster

-You can now access the cluster in serveral ways.
+You can now access the cluster in several ways.

 ### UI